Luca06Luwa/Luca06Luwa/README.md

 Hello there.
 I'm Luca06Luwa.
 Founder and CEO of Abyssal Studios.
 ---

-I have been a working on code for a few years now and I still suck at coding.
+I have been a working on code for a few years now and I'm still terrible at coding.

 I also have my very own website [Insert URL Here] and a discord server [Insert Invite Code Here].